-The Kentucky counties of Boone, Kenton, and Campbell have partial portions of their county designated as "nonattainment" for the 2008 8-hour ozone standard based on EPA airsheds.
+The Kentucky counties of Boone, Kenton, and Campbell have partial portions of their county designated as "nonattainment" for the 2008 8-hour Ozone standard based on EPA airsheds.
 The 2008 8-Hour Ozone designations took effect July 20, 2012.
 The previous 1997 8-Hour Ozone standard was partially revoked, for conformity only.
 The planning requirement is still in effect.

-Additionally, Bullitt and Jefferson Counties are designated as "nonattainment" for the 1997 fine particulate matter (PM2.5) NAAQS.
+The 1997 fine particulate matter (PM2.5) NAAQS standard has been partially revoked with the implementation of the new 2012 standard.
+So, only the conformity portion of the 1997 standard is still required.
 The Kentucky counties of Boone, Boyd, Campbell, Kenton, and a portion of Lawrence County have been re-designated by the EPA as "attainment with a maintenance plan" for the PM2.5 standard.
+Currently, Bullitt and Jefferson Counties are designated as "nonattainment" for the 1997 fine particulate matter (PM2.5) NAAQS.
+Huntington-Ashland (Boyd and a portion of Lawrence County) is not required to calculate regional emissions for the transportation conformity report due to an "insignificance" finding.

 Muhlenberg County and a portion of Boyd County are designated as "attainment with a maintenance plan" for SO2 standard.
+No regional transportation conformity is required; however, project level analysis is needed.

-As required, regional conformity for ozone and PM2.5 has been demonstrated for the metropolitan planning areas of Clarksville-Hopkinsville (Christian County), Louisville (Bullitt, Jefferson, and Oldham Counties), Cincinnati-Hamilton (Boone, Campbell, and Kenton Counties), and Huntington-Ashland (Boyd and a portion of Lawrence County).
-The KYTC has shown conformity for these areas as required for the current 8-hour ozone standard and for the existing PM2.5 standard, and through subsequent MPO TIP/MTP amendments and updates.
+As required, regional conformity for ozone and PM2.5 has been demonstrated as required for the metropolitan planning areas of Louisville (Bullitt and Jefferson Counties), Huntington-Ashland (Boyd and a portion of Lawrence County), and Cincinnati-Hamilton (Boone, Campbell, and Kenton Counties).
+The KYTC has shown conformity for these areas as required for the current 8-hour Ozone standard and for the existing PM2.5 standard, and through subsequent MPO TIP/MTP amendments and updates.